alexmerren/rps.zsh/README.md

 ## Upcoming Features

+- [ ] Create script to call rps
-- [ ] Add option to clone over HTTPS.
+- [ ] Create rps to list repositories and print them to stdout
+- [ ] De-duplicate the incoming repositories
+- [ ]